susa-s/susa-s.github.io/essays/design-patterns.md

 Design patterns provide a structured approach to solving specific design challenges, offering developers well-defined templates/blueprints to follow.
 They promote code reusability, modularization, and abstraction, leading to better software design in general.

-## Have I used Design Patterns?
+## Have I Used Any Design Patterns?
 YES!
 I'm using them right now!

 Currently, I'm working with a team to develop an application displaying food vendors on the UH Manoa campus.
 We are using a MongoDB collection to store all our vendors and their information.

-Vendor Collection:
+Singleton Example - Vendor Collection:
 ```
 class VendorsCollection {
   constructor() {